10 engaging examples of white papers that aren’t PDFs

 • Generate leads for a product or service, and to broaden brand awareness.

-Over the last fifteen years, white papers have become a more central part of the content marketing strategy of many organisations, particularly B2B marketing.
+Over the last 15 years, white papers have become a more central part of the content marketing strategy of many organisations, particularly those in B2B marketing.
 White papers have been increasingly published as gated content, with a landing page, CTA, and a lead generation form intended to capture contact information of prospects.
 They are also often used as marketing collateral to support potential customers along their buyer’s journey.

 Learn more in our guide to how marketers are using white papers.